Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

 As we explained, one of our objectives is to study the spectrum of the operator $\Lcc$.
-In this section, we express the eigenvalue problem $(zId_{\ell^2}-\Lcc)u=0$ as a dynamical system.
-We will define a few important mathematical objects that will appear often throughout the article.
+In this section, we express the eigenvalue problem $(zId_{\ell^2}-\Lcc)u=0$ as a discrete dynamical system.
+We will define a few important mathematical objects that will appear often throughout this article.